chiragbaid7/Book-microservice/README.md

 - User service deals with user registration and login.
 - Jwt tokens is used to authorize the incoming user's request in all the services.
-- A user will be able to create, update and delete contents.

 ### Rest Apis